ECronin1973/WSAA-Project/README.md

 To Be Added

-## Notebooks

-To Be Added

 ## License

 This project is licensed under the Apache License 2.0.
 See the LICENSE file for details.

-# Part A:  Access the API and Fetch the Data
+# Part A:  Access the API's and Fetch the Data

 ## Step 1: Retrieve Road Safety Data via CURL